Lester Maddox: Childhood

-Restaurant owner
+Restaurant ownership

 In 1944, Maddox, along with his wife Hattie Virginia (née Cox, 1918–1997), used $400 in savings to open a combination grocery store-and-restaurant called Lester's Grill.
-Building on that success, the couple then bought property on Hemphill Avenue near the Georgia Institute of Technology (Georgia Tech) campus to open up the Pickrick Restaurant.
+Building on that success, the couple then bought property on Hemphill Avenue near the Georgia Institute of Technology campus to open up the Pickrick Restaurant.

 Maddox made the Pickrick a family affair, with his wife and children also working with him.
 Known for its simple, inexpensive Southern cuisine, including its specialty, skillet-fried chicken, the Pickrick soon became a thriving business.
 The restaurant also provided Maddox with his first political forum.
 He placed advertising which featured cartoon chickens in the Atlanta newspapers.
 Following the 1954 Brown v.
 Board of Education decision of the United States Supreme Court, these restaurant ads began to feature the cartoon chickens commenting on the political questions of the day.
 However, Maddox's refusal to adjust to changes following the passage of the Civil Rights Act of 1964 manifested itself when he filed a lawsuit to continue his segregationist policies.
 Maddox said that he would close his restaurant rather than serve African Americans.
 An initial group of black demonstrators came to the restaurant but did not enter when Maddox informed them that he had a large number of black employees.
 In April 1964, more African Americans attempted to enter the restaurant.
 Maddox confronted the group with a bare pickaxe handle.
 Maddox provides the following account of the events: